-I am an interdisciplinary specialist in African American literature and American popular culture.
+I am a poet and interdisciplinary scholar specialising in African American literature, American popular culture, and (most recently) the colonial history of Trinidad and Tobago.
 I joined York St John in 2013 and I was promoted to Senior Lecturer in 2017.
-I hold a First Class BA (Hons) degree in American Studies, an MA degree (Distinction) in American Literature, and a PhD in literature from the University of Sheffield.
-I am also an alumna of The University of North Carolina, Chapel Hill (study abroad 2004/5) where I specialised in American literature and African American studies.
-I have held a variety of roles at York St John including School Learning and Teaching Lead and Acting Subject Director of American Studies.
+I hold a First-class degree in American Studies, an MA (Distinction) in American Literature, and a PhD in Literature all from the University of Sheffield.
+I am also an alumna of The University of North Carolina, Chapel Hill (study abroad 2004/5).
+I have held a variety of administrative roles at York St John including School Learning and Teaching Lead and Acting Subject Director of American Studies.

 My writing has been published by The Guardian and I have been a guest on BBC Radio 4’s Woman’s Hour.
 In 2013 I was appointed to The Runnymede Trust’s Emerging Scholars Forum, which brought together 30 of the UK’s brightest and most promising early-career academics working on race.
 Before joining York St John, I was a teaching associate and project officer at The University of Sheffield and I provided American literature courses for adult learners through the Workers Education Association.
 I am a fellow of the Higher Education Academy and a member of the British Association of American Studies.